sofblocks/sofblocks.github.io/_pages/about.md

 ------------------------------------------------------------------------------------------------------------------------------------

 I write about things I am trying to learn, and replace the attachment to always being right with the joy of learning what's true.
-'To teach is to learn twice.' - Joseph Joubert

 ## Enumeration Mind Map
 ![upload-image]({{ "/assets/imgs/notes/map.png" | relative_url }})